rramsden/TCP-IP-Stack/README.md

 ### Goals

 * RFC compliant across all layers
-* Abstract and isolate each layer ie. can only see what is above and below it on the stack
+* Layer isolation ie. a layer can only see what is above and below it on the stack

 ### TODO